Chicago-Kent College of Law: History

 The law school has a notable history of firsts, including the establishment of the first chapters of Lambda Epsilon, later Phi Alpha Delta, the world’s largest legal fraternity, and the creation of the Chicago-Kent Law Review, which began as the Athenaeum Law Bulletin in 1923, one of the nation's first law reviews.

 Chicago-Kent moved several times during its history, including to the 116 North Michigan Avenue building in 1912 and the 10 North Franklin Street building in 1924, which served as its home for the next 50 years, prior to its final relocation at 565 West Adams Street in Chicago's West Loop neighborhood.
 In 1969, Chicago-Kent merged with the Illinois Institute of Technology to prepare students to face the challenges of a complex society.

-After the merger, Chicago-Kent's reputation for developing creative approaches to legal education increased dramatically in scope and depth.
 The law school pioneered the three-year legal writing and research program in 1978 and established the first in-house, fee-generating law school clinic in 1976.
 The law school's trial advocacy program was established in 1971 and the Moot Court Honor Society in 1978.
 In 1984, it became the first law school to make the computer an integral part of the study of law.
 Many of the applications of technology now taken for granted in the law school classroom were pioneered at Chicago-Kent.

 In 1989, Chicago-Kent established a chapter of the Order of the Coif, an honorary scholastic society that encourages excellence in legal education by fostering a spirit of careful study and recognizing students, lawyers, judges, and teachers for their outstanding legal scholarship.

+In 2019, Anita K. Krug was appointed dean, becoming the first woman to hold the position permanently in the school's history.

-Rankings and Honors
+Rankings and honors

 The 2023 edition of U.S. News & World Report ranked Chicago-Kent College of Law: